qemus/qemu-docker/readme.md

   * ### How do I boot Windows?

     This container is mainly focussed on emulating Linux-based operating systems.

-So for emulating Windows there is [another container](https://github.com/dockur/windows) that includes a TPM emulator, all the necessary drivers, and will automaticly download the correct ISO file from the Microsoft servers.
+    For emulating Windows there is [dockur/windows](https://github.com/dockur/windows), which is dedicated to that purpose.
+It has the same features as this container, but additionally includes a TPM emulator, all the necessary drivers, and it will even automaticly download the correct ISO file from the Microsoft servers.

   * ### How do I verify if my system supports KVM?